vrbrito/fastapi-investment-manager/README.md

-# FastAPI AWS Lambda Boilerplate
+# FastAPI Investment Manager

-A boilerplate including setup for Fast API and AWS Lambda together with CI/CD included and using Terraform to create AWS resources.
+Personal investment manager service held on a Serveless infrastructure on AWS for consolidating a portfolio across time.

 ## Stack